The Open: Tiger Woods nearing another major missed cut after opening-round 79 at Royal Troon

 The 15-time major champion said ahead of the final men's major of the year that he would continue to "play as long as I can play and feel like I can still win", although showed little signs of contending during a eight-over 79 on a breezy Thursday afternoon.

-Woods mixed two birdies with six bogeys and two double-bogeys on the opening day, leaving himself 13 strokes behind early pacesetter Shane Lowry and leaving him with an uphill task to make his first cut at The Open since 2018.
+Woods mixed two birdies with six bogeys and two double-bogeys on the opening day, leaving himself 14 strokes behind early leader Daniel Brown and leaving him with an uphill task to make his first cut at The Open since 2018.

 "I didn't do a whole lot of things right today," Woods said.
 "I made that putt on the third hole and then I think I had three three-putts today.